grape-pipeline/grape/docs/source/getting_started.rst

 To submit the pipeline to a HPC cluster environment replace the **run** command with the **submit** command.
 A dry run will also show you information about the jobs that will be submitted such as threads, memory, queue, etc..

-For more information about running GRAPE please see :ref:`execution`.
+For more information about running GRAPE please see :ref:`Pipeline Execution`.